 Most true independent hearing aid suppliers focus on the world's six leading manufacturers and only the latest models.
 High street chains tend to focus on two to four manufacturers and often retail older technology.
 The NHS generally only use one.

 Google Maps is a great resource for helping you find the best hearing aid centre.
 Look for the independent hearing aid shops with lots of reviews.

 Your audiologist should ask about your lifestyle and about places where you would like to improve your hearing.
 The answers to these questions will help determine what level of technology is going to be the most appropriate.
 However, you can get a broad idea for yourself by using the simple guide to hearing aid selection below.
 The style and the way the hearing aid is adapted including programming should always be left to your audiologist.

-See the table below for average prices from all retailers for different technology levels:
+See the table below for average prices per pair from all retailers for different technology levels: